honest comparison

 Will my Arketa video library transfer to Junocal?

-Typically no, because Arketa's video hosting is native and the underlying files may not export cleanly.
+Typically no, because Arketa hosts the video itself and the underlying files may not export cleanly.
 Studios moving from Arketa with a meaningful video library typically re-upload to Vimeo (around $7/month for unlimited videos with playback analytics) during the transition, then link from the Junocal booking page or storefront.
 The re-upload work depends on library size: 10 videos is an hour, 100 videos is a week.
 For studios where the video library is large and core to the operation, this is one of the strongest reasons to evaluate whether the migration is worth it, or whether staying on Arketa is the right answer.

 Junocal is for boutique studios.
 Arketa is for instructors.
 What's the line?